wyne-ybanez/personal-portfolio-master/README.md

 This project aims to portray a junior software developer in the best light personally, technically and professionally.
 It should show the personality of the person, what skills and experience they have obtained throughout their journey as a developer.
 The project ultimately intends to pitch the junior developer as an asset to hiring businesses/companies.

-Hence the target audience for this project are recruiters (mainly) and users who wish to collaborate with the candidate.
+Hence the target audience for this project are recruiters and users who wish to collaborate with the candidate.

 ## UX